-A comparison of the rows in the bottom part of Figure 1 suggests that, in aggregate, there has been a noticeable disconnect between the share price movements of HRI's portfolio holdings and their earnings multiples.
-For each of the time periods provided, the change in valuations has implied a negative or zero return, yet, until recently, the trend has been one of significantly positive NAV growth.
+A comparison of the rows in the bottom part of Figure 1 shows that, in aggregate, there has been a substantial disconnect between the share price movements of HRI's portfolio holdings and their earnings multiples.
+For each of the time periods provided, the change in valuations has implied a negative or zero return, yet, until recently, the trend has been one of significantly positive NAV growth (HRI's investments have demonstrated stable, or even growing, earnings over the various time periods).
 Figure 1 shows that one would need to go back to 2013 to find a period on which HRI's portfolio traded at a similar P/E ratio.
 However, it also illustrates that the last time HRI's portfolio was valued on this P/E, the subsequent eight years and nine-month period provided NAV growth of over 150%.

-The managers highlight that the P/E derating since December 2021 has been substantial and comment that, while they are relieved to have better valuations, they are also pleased to have a significant cash pile to deploy should markets get cheaper.
+The managers highlight that the P/E derating since December 2021 has been substantial and that, while they are relieved to have better valuations, they are also pleased to have a significant cash pile to deploy should markets get cheaper.